NickJongens/AzureADSignInsLogger/README.md

 # AzureAD-Sign-In-Log-MSSQL-Exporter

-**Description:** A PowerShell script (or container) to automatically pull Azure AD Sign-In Logs from the Graph API and write to an MS SQL Server continuously.
-This is used by myself for a sign-in map that shows worldwide tenancy sign-ins.
+**Description:** A PowerShell script (or container) to automatically pull Azure AD Sign-In Logs from the Graph API and write to an MS SQL Server continuously e.g. every 5 minutes.
+I use this for a sign-in map that shows worldwide tenancy sign-ins.

 **Based off:**
 https://github.com/NickJongens/PSDocker